ihaveapatricklmao/ihaveapatricklmao/README.md

-just a amateur python entusiast
+just an amateur python entusiast